 Helpful ways to encourage participation include:

-• Sending a short email or text thanking customers and inviting them to vote
+• Sharing your nomination on social media • Using the complimentary voting graphics in your dashboard • Mentioning your nomination in store or during appointments • Sending a short email or text thanking customers and inviting them to vote

 Support local.
 Make it count.